wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 This seemed very low to me at first, until I decided to look what was exactly covered.
 The maintainers made the decision to focus their efforts on the actual business logic of the module.
 Aspects like rendering local tasks, or form elements, are not covered by tests.
 But I'd argue they don't necessarily _have_ to be: when using an API, like Drupal, you don't want to test the fact the API works as desired.
 You _might_ want to test your &ldquo;bridge code&rdquo; (in our case, hook implementations and plugin definitions), but usually this adds relatively little value compared to other aspects.

 1 minute for running a test suite is still reasonable, although a far cry from the mere seconds it usually takes for similar sized projects in other frameworks.
-As a comparison, it takes 30s to run the _entire_ test suite for the Laravel framework...
+As a comparison, it takes 30s to run the _entire_ test suite for the Laravel framework&hellip; I want to emphasize this is not the maintainers' fault, rather it's a limitation from Drupal's architecture.

 Still, this is short enough to encourage running them frequently.
 Furthermore, all tests pass, which suggests the suite is actively maintained.

 I'd also like to note that Token is relying solely on &ldquo;kernel&rdquo; tests.
-Kernel tests are a great alternative to &ldquo;functional&rdquo; tests, as they provide almost the same level of flexibility, yet run in a fraction of the time.
+Kernel tests are a great alternative to &ldquo;functional&rdquo; tests, as they provide almost the same level of flexibility, yet run in a fraction of the time, and don't require a fully set up webserver.
 Furthermore, PHPUnit can compute code coverage using kernel tests, which is another nice plus.

 ### Webform

-I used the following command to run the tests (I used a local Docker container, running on port 8875, for the functional tests):
+I used the following command to run the tests:

 <pre><code class="language-bash">
-SIMPLETEST_BASE_URL=http://localhost:8875 SIMPLETEST_DB=sqlite://testdb.sqlite time ./vendor/bin/phpunit --group webform,webform_browser,webform_javascript
+SIMPLETEST_BASE_URL=http://localhost SIMPLETEST_DB=sqlite://testdb.sqlite ./vendor/bin/phpunit --group webform,webform_browser,webform_javascript
 </code></pre>

 Here's PHPUnit's output:

-    Time: 3.29 minutes, Memory: 212.00MB
+    Time: 14.25 minutes, Memory: 212.00MB
-    Tests: 148, Assertions: 292, Errors: 4, Failures: 1, Skipped: 1
+    Tests: 148, Assertions: 300, Failures: 1, Skipped: 1

-Here's the actual time measurement:

-    real	198.29
-    user	103.15
-    sys	    17.24
+_Here again, I ran this inside a Docker container, which has bad IO.
+Actual numbers may be much lower for other setups._

 Generating a coverage report gives us the following statistics: